Proposed Bankstown Airport Southeast VFR Corridor

 Next steps

-We are working with Airservices Australia to consider all feedback received from both industry and the community consultation and what changes should be incorporated into the preferred design.
-We will publish a summary of the feedback once finalised.
+We are working with Airservices Australia to consider all feedback received from both this consultation and the community consultation process they conducted in parallel.

 Overview